- Original scholarly manuscripts from all the areas encompassed within Indigenous Studies’ interdisciplinary range, including creative writing;

 - Rephrase constructions such as “this paper argues” in more direct assertions.

-- Avoid very long and grammatically complicated sentence with multiple clauses, prepositional phrases, and verbs: break it up, simplify.
+- Avoid very long and grammatically complicated sentences with multiple clauses, prepositional phrases, and verbs: break it up, simplify.